Heartburn = not enough stomach acid!

 Several studies now suggest that correcting low stomach acid, or more accurately stated, optimizing stomach acid amounts, to be the best treatment for chronic heartburn.

 This certainly puts a new spin on deciding whether or not you should take antisecretory medicines, or those that further decrease the amount of acid in your stomach.
 When I think about pharmaceuticals in general, I like to ask the question, “Is _____disease/symptom related to a deficiency in _____medication?”
 And the answer of course, is NO. No disease process or symptom of illness is related to a lack of medication.
 Diseases and unpleasant symptoms are related to a root cause, or a bodily system not functioning properly.
-When we think about it that way, we can then try to figure out what that root cause it, and correct that instead of putting a Band-Aid on symptoms with medication.
+When we think about it that way, we can then try to figure out what that root cause is, and correct that instead of putting a Band-Aid on symptoms with medication.

 Unfortunately, our “health” care (really “sick” care) system is not set up to investigate and treat root causes.
 Providers in this country are trained to prescribe pills and do procedures.
 And that is pretty much it.
 Not great news for those of us hoping to optimize health.